 Simplify Waste Treatment aboard Your Boat

-The Head-O-Matic Tank-ette automatically dispenses the head chemical.
+The Head-O-Matic Tankette automatically dispenses the head chemical.
 You can install it in minutes in the raw water intake hose between the hull and the pump on most manufactured marine head systems.

-The tankette unit is 5 1/2″ long x 2 1/2″ in diameter.
+The Tankette unit is 5 1/2″ long x 2 1/2″ in diameter.
 When you add the hose connectors as shown at the left, or elbows to both ends, the overall length required is 9″.
 Then, you have to allow a little more space for your hoses.
 The overall height to the top of the cap is 6 1/2″.

-You simply put in a “Head-O-Matic Blue Bullet” of concentrated head chemical and forget it.
+You simply put in a “Head-O-Matic Blue Puck” of concentrated head chemical and forget it.
 It automatically controls the odor in the bowl and with each flush treats the lines to the holding tank and adds just the right amount of chemical to work in the holding tank to keep your boat odor free.